Learn robotics engineering: What is it and how to get started

 - Enter in-demand sectors like artificial intelligence, aerospace, and advanced manufacturing.

-- Build skills in coding, electronics, and design thinking, blending technical skills with creativity.
+- Build skills in coding, electronics, and design thinking, combining technical expertise and creativity.

 What you'll learn in a robotics engineering program

-To learn robotics, you will need to gain knowledge across multiple disciplines.
-Foundational robotics courses may cover modeling, kinematics, and equations of motion before moving on to more advanced topics such as planning and control.
+To master robotics engineering, you will need to gain knowledge across multiple disciplines.
+Foundational robotics courses within a degree program typically cover modeling, kinematics, and equations of motion before progressing to more advanced topics such as planning and control.

 Other topics covered in robotics engineering courses may include linear problems, machine learning for optimization, and operations research.